-Barely twelve inches high, the Mouse Deer, or Chevrotain (Tragulus Meminna), lives scattered in the forests of Sri Lanka, South and South East Asia.
-It is tiny, gorgeous, even-toed and, unless you are a plant, entirely harmless - although popular superstition adds the terrible caveat that a man who gets scratched by the hind foot of a mouse deer will develop leprosy.
-This has yet to be fully verified by scientists, and in the meantime, the miniscule creature has happily got on with its life, flourishing in numbers.
+Barely twelve inches high, the Mouse Deer (Tragulus Meminna), lives scattered in the forests of South & South East Asia.

-In Sri Lanka, the species has become so evolved as to present scientists with the opportunity to award it with full endemic status as the Sri Lankan Spotted Chevrotain (Moschiola Meminna).
+It is tiny, gorgeous, even-toed and, unless you are a plant, entirely harmless - although popular superstition adds the caveat that a man who gets scratched by the hind foot of one will develop leprosy.
+This has yet to be verified by scientists, Meantime, the miniscule creature has got on with life.
+In Sri Lanka, the species has become so evolved as to present scientists with the opportunity to award it full endemic status as the Sri Lankan Spotted Chevrotain (Moschiola Meminna).